10 unmissable things to do at Winter Wonderland London 2017

 6. Sip a cocktail at Bar Ice

 Pretty much everything in this bar is made of ice – from the walls to the cocktail glasses – so it’s about as close as you’ll get to the Arctic without actually going there.
 Luckily the pre-bookable tickets include a warm cloak and gloves, plus your first cocktail.
 And as slots only last 20 minutes, there’s no time to catch a chill.
+This year Bar Ice is not only bigger but has been designed in the style of a classical temple, finding inspiration from the ancient Greeks.

 7. Visit Santa in his grotto